coderdojo-linz/coderdojo-linz.github.io/content/uebungsanleitungen/programmieren/scratch/en/catch-me.md

 ---

-title: Scratch Catch Me
+title: "Scratch Catch Me"
-description: In this game you try to escape the shark.
+description: "In this game you try to escape the shark."
+img: "endgame.png"
 level: 1
-images:
-- 01-background.png
 ---

 # Scratch Catch Me